 Configure automated integrations

-After connecting cloud or email services
+After connecting cloud storage or email services

 After configuring automated integrations